If you like sesame seeds, you’ll love these delicious sesame cookies that are light, crunchy and easy to make!

 Let’s see how I make it;

-Before I start making the dough, I toast the sesame seeds in a small pan until they are golden brown and give off their fragrance.
-I stir frequently.
-It takes 3-4 minutes.
-Then I place the sesame seeds in a bowl and set aside.
+Before I start making the dough, I toast the sesame seeds in a small pan at low-medium heat.
+I stir frequently and remove them from the heat when they are golden brown and give off their fragrance.
+I remove them from the heat immediately as they can pop and jump out of the pan like popcorns.

 The dough is easy to work with.
 I start rolling the dough into 25gram (almost 1 tablespoon) balls.
 Then I press the balls with the back of a measuring cup.
 I put a small parchment paper on the dough so the measuring cup doesn’t stick to it.

 - 280 g (2 cups) all-purpose flour (dip and sweep)*

-- 150 g (2/3 cup) butter, at room temperature, cut into cubes
+- 150 g (⅔ cup) butter, at room temperature, cut into cubes

-- 105 g (1/2 cup) sugar
+- 105 g (½ cup) sugar

-- 1 teaspoon baking soda
+- 1 teaspoon baking powder

-- 1/2 teaspoon pure vanilla extract
+- ½ teaspoon pure vanilla extract

 - 1 large egg

-- 75 g (1/2 cup) sesame seeds
+- 75 g (½ cup) sesame seeds

-Preheat the oven to 350°F(177C°).
+- Preheat the oven to 350°F(177C°).
 Line baking sheet with parchment paper or silicone baking mat.
 Set aside.

-Place the butter in a mixing bowl and beat on medium speed for 1 to 2 minutes until it is soft with a hand-held mixer or with paddle attachment if using a stand-mixer.
+- Place the butter in a mixing bowl and beat on medium speed for 1 to 2 minutes until it is soft with a hand-held mixer or with paddle attachment if using a stand-mixer.
 Add the sugar and mix until creamy.
 Add the egg and mix well.
 Then add the vanilla and mix.
 Stop the machine and scrape down the sides and bottom of the bowl with a rubber spatula during these steps when needed to be sure they are all mixed.

-Add the flour mixture and mix until incorporated.
+- Add the flour mixture and mix until incorporated.